Creations’ Results

 Re-Trending

 Frequently, by adapting the image of something, a creator can imply a creation is a nostalgic trend or relatively newer.
-This usually comes out of a desire for money or to reach a new audience.
+This typically comes out of a desire for money or to reach a new audience.

 This trend won’t have the passion and creative spark of its original design (especially since its original creator has changed), so it will be nowhere near as memorable or interesting as its original, even while being far more polished and well-made.